Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/request-variables.md

 When working with variables it is important to understand what you can use, when and how.

-In many business process node fields there will be the option to use variables, the nodes include:
+In many workflow node fields there will be the option to use variables, the nodes include:

 * Human Tasks
 * Custom Expressions following Decision nodes